-It really is a privilege to spend a week with a lovely couple from New York photographing their Saint Moritz wedding.
+It is a privilege to spend a week with a lovely couple from New York photographing their Saint Moritz wedding.

 The following day guests were free to enjoy activities around St. Moritz while the closest family attended a family dinner and the signing of the Ketoubah.
 The bride looked radiant and elegant in her long Pronovias white gown.